 Ease of Zirconia dental implants placement has been reported as more challenging than Titanium implants.
 This is because Zirconia implants are typically single pieces which are sometimes difficult to place completely under the gums and at an angle.
 The dentist should be able to place the implant at a slight angle to reflect bone density and teeth profile, requiring an implant’s optimal position to be slightly off center.
 It has been suggested that placement at the correct angle can be more easily performed with the newer two-piece Zirconia implant styles.
 Research (2019) suggests any challenges are insignificant.

 A final thought: It’s important to note that any dental implant procedure could increase risk of gum infection until the site has healed properly.
 Some dentists argue that two-piece implants create a higher chance of harboring bacteria than single-piece implants.
 On the other hand, the Zirconia single dental implants typically require cement which can collect bacteria.
-Therefore periodic oral evaluation and prophylaxis every six months in hand with a good hygiene are essential.
+Therefore, periodic oral evaluation and prophylaxis every six months, in hand with good hygiene, are essential.